j2whiting/goviq/README.md

-# Goviq
+# Goviq (WIP)

 **Version**: 0.1.0
 **Author**: Julian Whiting (<j2whitin@gmail.com>)

 ## Overview

 **Goviq** is an application for scraping and preprocessing government documents for downstream analysis.
-It provides a framework for creating and running crawlers that fetch government data (e.g., parliamentary bills, acts, etc.), parse the data, and store it locally for further analysis or machine learning tasks.
+It provides a framework for creating and running crawlers that fetch Canadian government data (e.g., parliamentary bills, acts, etc.), parse the data, and store it locally for further analysis or machine learning tasks.

 ## Features